geeknik/my-awesome-stars/topics.md

 - [Mahmoudz/awesome-topics](https://github.com/Mahmoudz/awesome-topics) - Your go-to guide for mastering software engineering.
 - [djsime1/awesome-flipperzero](https://github.com/djsime1/awesome-flipperzero) - 🐬 A collection of awesome resources for the Flipper Zero device.
 - [Hack-with-Github/Awesome-Hacking](https://github.com/Hack-with-Github/Awesome-Hacking) - A collection of various awesome lists for hackers, pentesters and security researchers
-- [gmelodie/awesome-wordlists](https://github.com/gmelodie/awesome-wordlists) - A curated list wordlists for bruteforcing and fuzzing
+- [gmelodie/awesome-wordlists](https://github.com/gmelodie/awesome-wordlists) - A curated list of wordlists for bruteforcing and fuzzing
 - [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers
 - [vinta/awesome-python](https://github.com/vinta/awesome-python) - An opinionated list of awesome Python frameworks, libraries, software and resources.
 - [digitalblossom/alternative-frontends](https://github.com/digitalblossom/alternative-frontends) - 🔐🌐 Privacy-respecting web frontends for popular services